Sophist: Isocrates

 One of the few speeches that have survived from ancient Greece is Isocrates' Against the Sophists.
 The speech offers scathing criticisms against sophist teachers and their failures.

 While a sophist himself, Isocrates sought to distinguish his school's pedagogical focus from other sophistic teachings.
-In particular, Isocrates wanted to establish an institution that educated Athenian students in a manner that would promote the success of Athenian democracy.
+In particular, Isocrates wanted to establish an institution that would educate Athenian students in a manner that would promote the success of Athenian democracy.
 By developing a school in Athens around 392 BC, approximately five years after Plato opened his Platonic Academy, Isocrates gave sophism more credibility in society.